Two Kooks » ALL RECIPES » Beef, Veal & Lamb » Easy Mongolian Beef (sous vide or grill)

 Recipe Notes

-1. Type of steak to use: I like to use AAA, certified angus beef or prime choice beef for this recipe as it will be the most tender.
-My preference is boneless rib eye.
-Other great choices are New York striploin, tenderloin (very expensive though) or flank steak.
+1. Type of steak to use: I like to use AAA, certified angus beef, prime or choice grade beef for this recipe as it will be the most tender.
+My preference is a boneless ribeye cut.
+Other great choices are New York striploin or tenderloin (very expensive though).
+Sirloin and flank steak are fine too, but will need longer cooking.

-2. To toast sesame seeds: Dry fry, shaking often over burner, in small pan over medium heat for about 5 minutes until toasted golden brown.
-Careful they don't burn.
+2. To toast sesame seeds: Dry fry them, shaking often over in small pan over medium heat for about 5 minutes until toasted golden brown.
+Be careful they don’t burn.

 3. To vacuum seal sous vide bag (instead of using zipper sealed bag): Fold over a flap on a vacuum seal bag.
 Place steak inside bag and unfold the flap.
 Using a vaccum sealer, seal the bag and vacuum out the air as per machine instructions.

-4. To grill steak (instead of sous vide method): Oil or spray grill with oil and heat grill to medium high/high (450-500F).
+4. To grill steak (instead of sous vide method): Oil or spray grill with oil and heat grill to high (450-500F/232-260C).
 Grill seasoned steak 2-4 minutes per side depending on thickness.
 Steak will read 130F on an instant thermometer (poke probe through side of steak).
-Let steak rest for 8-10 minutes before slicing.
+Let steak rest for 5-10 minutes before slicing.

 Nutrition values are estimates and do not include optional garnishes.